 EAST COUNTY — A long-debated north-south connector across the Manatee River is closer than ever to being constructed.

-A final environmental impact statement published online this week recommends Manatee County move forward with the design and construction of the Fort Hamer Bridge.
+A final environmental impact statement published online last week recommends Manatee County move forward with the design and construction of the Fort Hamer Bridge.

 The bridge would connect Fort Hamer Park to Upper Manatee River Road.

 Randy Overton, the Coast Guard project manager who oversaw the report, said the final EIS is available for in-person public review at the Manatee County Chamber of Commerce’s Lakewood Ranch office, the Manatee County Central Library and the Rocky Bluff Library.

 “It’s a huge milestone, and we’re very excited about that,” said Ron Schulhofer, Manatee County director of public works.
 “The Fort Hamer Bridge is a vital north-south connector.
 Everyone who witnessed the I-75 bridge horrific event knew we needed a Fort Hamer Bridge.
 It’s very good for growth and to have connectivity for public safety.”

 Schulhofer is referencing a January crash involving a truck carrying concrete that slowed traffic at University Parkway and Interstate 75 for days.

 The Coast Guard had released a draft of the URS Corp.’s environmental impact statement June 25, 2013.

 URS’ final draft incorporated public comments gathered from an Aug.
 7, 2013 meeting chaired by the Coast Guard.

 The Coast Guard had required Manatee County to expand its environmental impact statement to include the Rye Road Bridge and determine whether it could meet the county’s need for a north-south route, after residents from Waterlefe, in July 2010, rallied against the project.